VictorHachard/VictorHachard.github.io/_htds/basic-file-io-c#.md

 if (openFileDialog.ShowDialog() == true)
 {
-    //Do what you want the file
+    //Do what you want to the file
 }
 ```